hannahdesmond/mastery-curriculum/chapter10/README.md

 robot.walk
 ```

-By using multiple parameters with `initialize`, we can provide multiple pieces of information to an object at once:
+By using multiple parameters with `initialize`, we can provide multiple pieces of information to an object at once and assign them in order:

 ```eval-ruby
 class Person